gitlabhq/gitlabhq/README.md

 ## Application details

-* rails 3.1
+* based on Ruby on Rails
+* distributed under the MIT License
-* works only with gitolite
+* works with gitolite
-* sqlite as default a database

 ## Requirements

+* Ubuntu/Debian
 * ruby 1.9.2
-* mysql
+* mysql or sqlite
 * git
 * gitolite
 * redis